Seaside towns are benefiting the most from the Government鈥檚 Eat Out to Help Out scheme, new research from a think tank has found.

 Meanwhile, Leeds, Bristol and Nottingham saw no change and in Birmingham the number of workers has fallen.

-"A question mark remains over whether the footfall increase that we have seen this summer can be sustained into the autumn without the good weather and Government incentive – particularly with so many people still working from home,†he said.
+"A question mark remains over whether the footfall increase that we have seen this summer can be sustained into the autumn without the good weather and Government incentive 鈥 particularly with so many people still working from home,鈥 he said.

-“The Government must set out how it will support the people working in city centre retail and hospitality who could well find themselves out of a job by Christmas.â€
+鈥淭he Government must set out how it will support the people working in city centre retail and hospitality who could well find themselves out of a job by Christmas.鈥

 Want more business news straight to your inbox?